zzolo/tables/README.md

 Use the `--help` option to get a full, up-to-date look at what the options are, but here are most of them for reference:

-* `--help`: shows help message.
+* `--help`: Shows help message.
-* `--version`: outputs version.
+* `--version`: Outputs version.
 * `--input`: The input file to use.
 Tables also can use a stdin source as well if this is not provided.
-* `--ouptut`: By default, Tables will create a `.sql` SQLite database with the same base as the input file provided, if there is not a `TABLES_DB_URI` environment variable provided.
+* `--output`: By default, Tables will create a `.sql` SQLite database with the same base as the input file provided, if there is not a `TABLES_DB_URI` environment variable provided.
 This option allows you to override all that and output into a specifically named SQLite file.
+* `--table-name`: Specify name of table importing into.
+By default, Tables uses the file name.
 * `--silent`: No output except errors.